trevorswan11/zlx/README.md

 - If you're pulling the executable from the `zig-out` directory, you can use the same arguments as explained above
     - The same applies for downloads from the `releases` tags
 - You can run the projects tests, which mimic the code found in the `examples` folder, with `zig build test`
+- ZLX also has built in tooling, which can be accessed through command line arguments as follows:
+    - `compress <filepath> <output?>` will use huffman encoding to compress the given file and will output it to either the output path (if given) or to a file of the same name with extension `.zcx`.
+You can use the flag `-c` as a shorthand for `compress`
+    - `decompress <filepath> <output?>` reverses the encoding done using ZLX's huffman encoding tool.
+You can use the flag `-dc` as a shorthand for `decompress`
+    - `hex <filepath>` mimics the well known `xxd` program.
+You can use the flag `-x` as a shorthand for `hex`

 ## External Libraries
 This project has three independent dependencies: